 What parents need to know

 Parents need to know that Little Witch Academia: Chamber of Time is an action role-playing game available for PlayStation 4 and Windows-based PC.
 The game is an original story set within the popular Little Witch Academia anime and manga series.
 The game's style takes its cue from the anime, with a very cartoonish look that sometimes presents characters in suggestive clothing and poses.
 Although conflict/violence is core to the game, with a steady stream of fights, the style reduces the impact of the violence, since blood and gore are replaced by flashy, colorful visual effects.
-Unlike the anime series and movies, which are appropriate for younger kids, with its combination of suggestive dialogue and revealing outfits, a focus on violent gameplay, and unmoderated multiplayer, this game is better suited for older players.
-That said, the story does feature recurring themes of both friendship and teamwork, with characters coming together to overcome obstacles while helping others.
+Unlike the anime series and movies, which are appropriate for younger kids, this game is better suited for older players, with its suggestive dialogue and revealing outfits, focus on violent gameplay, and unmoderated multiplayer action.
+That said, the story does feature recurring themes of friendship and teamwork, with characters coming together to overcome obstacles while helping others.
 And gameplay is relatively easy to pick up, with a very gradual difficulty curve.

 What's it about?